0xYahia/Front-End-Material/Study/AngularSTD.md

 Eager loading: is a method of loading the module when the application is loaded. when main.ts is loaded. the module will be loaded.
-Lazy loading: is a method of loading the module when the module is needed. when the user click on the link of the module. the module will be loaded. any module except the module which is loaded when the application is loaded.
+Lazy loading: is a method of loading the module when the module is needed. when the user click on the link of the module. the module will be loaded.

 NOTE: in service we found @Injectable({ providedIn: 'any', }) this means that this service is a singleton service.